Marching Through Georgia: Military and nationalist uses

 For we are the Brigton Derry boys.

 Political uses

-Both major candidates in the 1896 U.S. presidential election, William McKinley and William Jennings Bryan, featured songs sung to the tune of "Marching Through Georgia" in their campaign.
-The melody of "Paint 'Er Red", a pro-labor tune of the Industrial Workers of the World, is based on the song.
+Both major candidates in the 1896 U.S. presidential election, William McKinley and William Jennings Bryan, used songs sung to the tune of "Marching Through Georgia" in their campaign.
+The next Republican presidential candidate, Theodore Roosevelt, also borrowed its melody for political ends, along with the Populist Party, free silver campaigners, Prohibition activists, and the women's suffrage movement.
+The tune of "Paint 'Er Red", a pro-labor song of the Industrial Workers of the World, is based on "Marching Through Georgia".
 In the United Kingdom, the song lent the tune of future prime minister David Lloyd George's campaign song "George and Gladstone" as well as the liberal anthem, "The Land".
 The latter is a Georgist protest song calling for the fair distribution of land:

 The land! the land! 'twas God who gave the land!

 The land! the land! the ground on which we stand!

 Why should we be beggars, with the ballot in our hand?

 "God gave the land to the People!"